Andrew Mountbatten-Windsor: Marriage and children

-In May 2010 Ferguson was filmed by a News of the World reporter saying Andrew had agreed that if she were to receive £500,000, he would meet the donor and pass on useful top-level business contacts.
-She was filmed receiving, in cash, US$40,000 as a down-payment.
-The paper said that Andrew did not know of the arrangement.
-In July 2011, Ferguson stated that her multi-million-pound debts had been cleared due to the intervention of her former husband, whom she compared to a "knight on a white charger".
+In May 2010, Ferguson was filmed by a News of the World reporter stating that Andrew had agreed that, if she were to receive £500,000, he would meet the donor and provide useful top-level business contacts.
+She was filmed receiving US$40,000 in cash as a down-payment.
+The newspaper reported that Andrew had no knowledge of the arrangement.
+In July 2011, Ferguson said that her multi-million-pound debts had been cleared through the intervention of her former husband, whom she described as a "knight on a white charger".

-In 2011 Ferguson said that she had made a "gigantic error of judgement" in allowing Epstein to pay off a debt for her, and apologised for accepting money from him.
-She did, however, continue to defend Andrew's controversial former friendship with Epstein.
-It later emerged that following her public statement she had sent an email to Epstein in which she referred to him as "a steadfast, generous and supreme friend".
+In 2011, Ferguson said that she had made a "gigantic error of judgement" in allowing Epstein to pay off a debt for her, and apologised for accepting money from him.
+She nevertheless continued to defend Andrew's former friendship with Epstein.
+It later emerged that, following her public statement, she had sent an email to Epstein in which she referred to him as "a steadfast, generous and supreme friend".

 Post-divorce

-In 1999, Andrew was briefly in a relationship with Lady Victoria Hervey, who has since made controversial statements of support.
+In 1999, Andrew was briefly in a relationship with Lady Victoria Hervey, who has since made a number of statements in his support.